Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Best Luxury Hotel: Granite Gardens Cottages & Lake Retreat

-The property offers four stand alone cottages, all suitable for couples.
-The cottages come with a kitchenette featuring a stovetop, fridge, coffee machine and microwave, a cozy fireplace, and a private balcony.
+The property offers four stand-alone cottages, all suitable for couples.
+Each cottage has a kitchenette with a stovetop, fridge, coffee machine, and microwave, a cozy fireplace, and a private balcony.

 There are two types of standalone cottages, both with large beds suited to a couple and plenty of outdoor space for barbecues or just reading on the porch.
 Spa cottages come with a spa and private deck with views of the gardens and lake.